JetBrains-Research/astminer/py_example/README.md

 ### Load data

-Data will be loaded as one of the steps of `run_example.py` script.
+Two projects will be loaded as one of the steps of `run_example.py` script.
+Their total size is about 200MB.
-However, to use custom projects you can put them in `data/` folder as `project1` and `project2`.
+If you want to use custom projects put them in `data/` folder as `project1` and `project2`.

 ### Run the example

 To run the example execute `run_example.py` script.
+Projects are loaded unless `data/project1` and `data/project2` folders are already present.
-Data loading and processing take several minutes.
+PathMiner's processing takes around 1.5-2 minutes.

+When loading and processing are completed, a model is trained for 10 epochs.
+Training takes approximately a minute.

 ## Useful modules